ckan/ckanext-scheming/README.md

 ### `validators`

 The `validators` value is a space-separated string of validator and converter functions to use for this field when creating or updating data.
-Defaults to the validators defined in the CKAN core schemas.
+For core fields the validators default to the ones defined in the CKAN core schemas.

 > [!WARNING]
 > Use `scheming_required` as the first validator